|

 and praising God for His marvelous power and glory.
 I had received the

 Baptism of the Holy Spirit.
-The message spoken to me three days before,
+The message spoken to me three days before

 had come to pass.